 There are a few dishes that just scream “Comfort Food”, and Homemade Chicken Pot Pie is certainly one of them.
-Smelling that buttery crust and rich, creamy filling baking in the oven on a chilly fall day is what baking is all about.
-And what’s better than preparing a pie from scratch, using all-natural ingredients?
+Buttery crust and rich, creamy filling, made with all-natural ingredients.
+That’s the Best Homemade Chicken Pot Pie!

-This recipe bakes up a pie that sets up well – no watery, soupy mess on the plate.
+This homemade chicken pot pie recipe sets up well – no watery, soupy mess on the plate.
 It also freezes well, so if you want to use some Dollar Store aluminum pans, go for it.
 Just wrap them well in plastic before freezing.

 Preparing a pot pie is a great way to use up any leftover meat (in this case, chicken) and veggies you’ve got in the fridge.
 Because you cook them before you put them into the pie, you don’t have to worry too much about water content or anything that could make your pie soggy.
 I’ve used potatoes, snap peas, celery, mushrooms, green/red/orange peppers, green beans, . . . really just about any combination you like and believe would be tasty together.